devnull-cz/unix-linux-prog-in-c-labs/2019/labs-2019-11-27/labs-assignment-2019-11-27.md

     - introduce a kill() wrapper, use assert()
   - can the whole process group be killed with single signal if it does not have the SIGTERM handling ?

+# Parent/child synchronization via signal

+- write a program that creates a child process
+  - The child will wait for the parent to signal (SIGUSR1) and only then starts running a loop (print/sleep) with finite iterations
+  - the parent will wait for the child to send a signal (SIGUSR2) that it completed the loop
+- construct the program as correcly as possible (i.e. avoid signal races)
+  - hint: sigsuspend()